amin-eghbalian/data_analysis_tennis_peroject/README.md

 ## Results

-This analysis on one hand shows some information about players like distribution of left/right handed, ranks, correlation between height and rank and etc. On the other some analysis about matches has been done, like number of winns, number of championships for each countires and ect.
-For future work an ML modle will reveal more aspect of data.
+This analysis on one hand shows some information about players like distribution of left/right handed, ranks, correlation between height and rank and etc. On the other some analysis about matches has been done, like number of wins, number of championships for each countries and ect.
+For future work an ML model will reveal more aspect of data.